Deeds of Agreement

 Most standard tourism and research permits do not require a deed of agreement.
-Permits the contain a structure/facility or are classified as medium to high risk may require a two or three party deed of agreement.
+Permits that contain a structure/facility, or are classified as medium to high risk, may require a two or three party deed of agreement.
 This deed binds the permit holder to certain obligations, such as:

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

 Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.